LogoLogo

 • Retention and Schedule Policy CRs are defined from the Trilio Management Console or from your own self-prepared YAML.

-• Scheduling Policies allow users to automate the backup of Kubernetes applications on a periodic basis.
+• Scheduling Policies allow users to automate the backup/Snapshot of Kubernetes applications on a periodic basis.
 With this feature, users can create a scheduling policy that includes multiple cron strings to specify the frequency of backups.

 Trilio makes it easy to automatically create your backup plans and all required target and policy CRDs from the Management Console.